-As stated by Patrick, “Dixie is without a doubt, one of the most interesting, dynamic business women I have ever met.
+As stated by Patrick, “She is without a doubt, one of the most interesting, dynamic business women I have ever met.
 I just really connected with her and she did with our company.
 She started making observations about how our company was operating that took me years to figure out but from a different point of view.
-So, as quickly as possible, I tried to get Ron and Scott, the partners who own the business, to meet with Dixie.”– Patrick Cuccaro
+So, as quickly as possible, I tried to get Ron and Scott, the partners who own the business, to meet with her.”– Patrick Cuccaro

 At the time, the Affairs partners had no level of interest in changing the accounting.
-But, once Patrick got Dixie in to see Ron and Scott, he communicated, “they immediately picked up on how smart she is and her innovative ideas.”
+But, once Patrick got the TCFOS staff in to see Ron and Scott, he communicated, “they immediately picked up on how smart she is and her innovative ideas.”
 The relationship grew from there and the Affairs team was introduced to the TCFO Staffand, as Patrick put it, “the excellent team at TCFOS.”
 Affairs officially launched the engagement in October 2017.

 We, at TCFOS, knew we could deliver a financial management solution that could provide Affairs what they wanted.
 We implemented an outsourced accounting and finance department and also Sage Intacct, a proven system, with additional tools to help the process become more efficient and effective.
 We do this with a team that is united and focused on creating success for the industries we serve.
 While there is a learning curve during the initial implementation, Patrick Cuccaro shared the following about the initial months of the Affairs to Remember experience.